 Beverly Hills, Western

-As a child John Goodnight (Luke Perry - The Pledge) witnessed the murder of his mother and father and now having grown up he finds himself as a circuit judge sent to Wyoming where he hopes to track down the man responsible for their deaths.
-His journey sees him travel from town to town dealing with the petty crimes, domestic rows as well as issues of racism till eventually he finds himself in the town of Crooked Stick where he not only meets the pretty Kate Ramsey (Lara Gilchrist - Meteor Storm) but also businessman Dan Reed (Ron Lea) who basically owns the town and with an old leg injury makes John suspicious.
+As a child John Goodnight (Luke Perry - The Pledge) witnessed the murder of his mother and father and now having grown up he finds himself as a circuit judge sent to Wyoming where whilst doing his job also hopes to track down the man responsible for their deaths.
+His job sees him travel from town to town dealing with the petty crimes, domestic rows as well as issues of racism till eventually he finds himself in the town of Crooked Stick where he not only meets the pretty Kate Ramsey (Lara Gilchrist - Meteor Storm) but also businessman, Dan Reed (Ron Lea), who basically owns the town and with an old leg injury makes John suspicious.

 The daft thing is that whilst the easy going nature of "Goodnight for Justice" makes it cheesy Luke Perry does strike a good pose as a lawman.
 Okay he looks a bit clean with his bright waistcoat but he has a Clint Eastwood look going on but one which is softer and friendlier.
 And Perry works well with Lara Gilchrist who together have this wonderful playfulness going on when it comes to the relationship between John and Kate.
 Although the scene stealer is in many ways Ron Lea as Dan Reed because he plays the corrupt businessman not as some dastardly figure but as a confident thug not afraid to dish out a beating.